intiface/intiface-console-game-haptics-router/README.md

 reaction bindings (rumble -> toy, button press -> toy, and at some point, command injection, i.e. kegel sensor -> button press).

+It'd also be nice to off-board the proxy to a hardware solution and just have it siphon stuff back to the host over serial or something.
+We'd still handle toy control on device, but I don't like getting in the way of a game controller with a full OS.

-Obviously, we're a ways off from that right now.
+Obviously, we're a ways off from all that right now.

 ### When will there be PS4/XBox Support?